smithy-lang/smithy/_sources/spec/event-streams.rst.txt

 ================

-An *initial-response* is an initial message that can be sent from a server to a client for an operation marked with the ``outputEventStream`` trait.
-The structure of an initial-response is the output of an operation with no value provided for the event stream member referenced by the ``outputEventStream`` trait.
+An *initial-response* is an initial message that can be sent from a server to a client for an operation with an output event stream.
+The structure of an initial-response is the output of an operation with no value provided for the event stream member.
 An initial-response, if sent, is sent from the server to the client before sending any event stream events.

 When using :ref:`HTTP bindings <http-traits>`, initial-response fields are